When to Apply for Apprenticeship

 - A credential evaluation to determine if your education is equivalent to Delaware’s requirement if you went to school outside the U.S. or its territories.

 - Agencies that provide credentialing and translation services are listed on www.naces.org.

 Documenting Apprenticeship Hours

-The supervisor and apprentice should maintain records of the hours accrued on the Verification of Apprenticeship Hours form at the end of the application.
+The supervisor and apprentice should maintain records of the hours accrued on the Verification of Apprenticeship Hours form and the Apprenticeship Log.